Custom JavaScript Components

 Summary

-Wonderland Engine is very extensible with any JavaScript library that runs in the browser.
+Wonderland Engine allows you to use any JavaScript library that runs in the browser.

-With the automatic reloading, the workflow is very smooth and allows for quick iterations.
+With the automatic reloading, the workflow allows for very quick iterations.